telerik/maui-docs/styling-and-themes/customize-the-theme.md

 </ResourceDictionary>
 ```

-### Merge the new ResourceDictionary in App.xaml
+### Merging the New Resource Dictionary in App.xaml

-The next step is to add the resource dictionary with the customized colors to "App.xaml" - make sure the `CustomTelerikSwatch.xaml` is merged after the `TelerikTheming` file:
+Once you customize the colors and styles, add the new resource dictionary to the `App.xaml` and make sure you merge `CustomTelerikSwatch.xaml` аfter the `TelerikTheming` file:

 ```XAML
 <Application.Resources>